sendaifun/fraction/README.md

 # Fraction

-A secure, automated token distribution system built on Solana that splits funds among multiple participants with a fixed bot incentive.
+A secure, automated token distribution system built on Solana that distributes funds among multiple participants with a fixed bot incentive.

 ## Overview